Inattentive ADHD in Women: The Signs That Keep Getting Overlooked

 - Starting things with energy, then losing the thread before completion

-- Hyperfocus on high-interest tasks while struggling to initiate low-interest ones
+- Hyperfocus on high-interest tasks while struggling to start low-interest ones

 - Losing track of time — both in the sense of running late and in losing hours to a task without noticing

-- Difficulty holding information in working memory: forgetting what you went to get, losing the word mid-sentence
+- Difficulty holding information in working memory — the mental notepad you use to keep hold of something for a few seconds, like forgetting what you went to get, or losing the word mid-sentence

 - A persistent sense of underperformance relative to what you know you're capable of